plotly/plotly.py/doc/python/px-arguments.md

 df.head()
 ```

-## Long, Wide-, and Mixed-Form Data
+## Long, Wide, and Mixed-Form Data

 There are three common conventions for storing column-oriented data, usually in a data frame with column names: